 Pro Tip: Do not worry if the red potato skins start to crack.
 This usually happens with this type of potato in the Instant Pot and generally means they are well cooked.

 Best Ever Dry Rub Chicken Wings

 More Summer Salads

 Skinny Red Potato Salad

-- 2 1/2 lbs red potatoes *6-7 med size
+- 2 1/2 lbs red potatoes *about 6-7 med sized potatoes

 - 6 oz container plain Greek yogurt